-How data can help save your restaurant money4th May 2018
+How data can help save your restaurant moneyPublished on 4th May 2018 - Last update on 5th November 2018

 In order to run and grow a restaurant, you must exercise effective management over your labour costs and, in order to do so, you need to be armed with the relevant data.
 Data is an invaluable resource for your restaurant, providing you with the means to assess your business’s performance and identify any potential issues.
 As such, data is the linchpin that allows you to make fully-informed decisions regarding your restaurant’s performance and how to adjust to any given situation.
 So if you’re looking for ways to reduce your labour costs and raise your bottom line, here are just some of the many ways in which data can help.

 First off, you need to figure out how many staff members are required to successfully run your restaurant using an accurate Sales Forecast.
 Taking a look at your previous month’s sales, consider your trading levels on a day-to-day basis.
 How did it vary from one day to the next?
 If there’s a strong pattern emerging, could you use it to help decide how many staff members are needed to run your business each day?
 By adjusting each team member’s work schedule according to the amount of trade that’s performed each day, you can ensure that you’re not overstaffing or understaffing your restaurant, saving you money in the long run.
 Plus, you should also plan ahead.
 If there are events coming up such as bank holidays or Valentine’s Day, are you going to be more busy than usual?

 Identify areas where you are losing money